locomotivemtl/charcoal-contrib/README.md

 Community supported 3rd party packages for Charcoal.

-Contrib serves as a boilerplate and forum for discussing issues and new features for Charcoal.
+Contrib serves as an index and forum for discussing issues and new features for Charcoal.

 ### Officially Supported Plugins